- Latin America

 How did you like the course?

 The online TEFL course was great.
 The tasks/homework assignments were helpful and very appropriate for teaching English as a Second Language.
 The teacher was great.
-He was very knowledgable about teaching English abroard and provided great insight and advice.
+He was very knowledgeable about teaching English abroad and provided great insight and advice.

 How has your TEFL training helped you in your current teaching position?